quang-do-se/aws-certs/devops/tmp/study.md

 - OpsWork automatic instance scaling options:
   - With automatic `load-based` scaling, you can set thresholds for CPU, memory, or load to define when additional instances will be started.
   - With automatic `time-based` scaling, you can define at what time of the day instances will be started and stopped.

+- CloudWatch Event events:
+  - There are 3 event which are `initiated_by`: `user`, `auto-scaling`, `auto-healing`
+  - If instances are automatically replaced or terminated, it will trigger `auto-healing` event.

 ----------